Algebraization of Mochizuki's anabelian variation of ring structures, perfectoid geometry and formal groups: Geometric applications

-The formalism of $M$-formal groups developed in preceding sections can also be applied to the monoid $M=\kxg$.
-To see that this provides the variation of ring structures on $\kgs$, I have to show that strict $\kxg$-formal groups exist.
+Let me now prove the only remaining assertion {\bf(3)}.
+To see that this provides the variation of ring structures on $\kx^*$, I have to show that strict $\kx^*$-formal groups exist.
 This is done as follows.

-First let $\gah F$ denote the formal additive group over a field $F$ of characteristic zero.
-Then $\gah F$ is an $F^*$-formal group over $F$ which is also strict $F^*$-formal group over $F$ (as $F$ is of characteristic zero).
+For a $F$ be a field of characteristic zero, let $\gah F$ denote the formal additive group over $F$.
+Then one checks from Definition~\ref{de:monoid-frml-grp} that $\gah F$ is an $F^*$-formal group over $F$ which is also a strict $F^*$-formal group over $F$ (as $F$ is of characteristic zero).

-Now let $X/K$ be a curve as above and let $F=K(X)$ be the field of meromorphic functions on $X$.
-Then $F$ is a field of characteristic zero so one sees that $\gah {K(X)}$ is a strict $K(X)^*=\kxt_X$-formal group over $F$.
-Hence strict $\kxg$-formal groups exist.
+Now let $X/K$ be as in the statement of the theorem and take $F=\kx$.
+Then $F$ is a field of characteristic zero by the hypotheses of the theorem, so one sees that $\gah {\kx}$ is a strict $\kx^*$-formal group over $F=\kx$.
+Hence strict $\kx^*$-formal groups exist over $F=\kx$.
+In particular, by Theorem~\ref{th:universal-M-formal-group}, there exists a homomorphism $L_{\kx^*}\to \kx$ whose kernel is a prime ideal since the later is a field (and hence an integral domain).

 Another (equivalent way) of constructing $F^*$-formal group is of the following.
 Fix a line bundle on $X$ and consider its total space as a $\mathbb{G}_a$-bundle over $X$.
 Let $\sF$ be the formal completion of this $\mathbb{G}_a$-bundle along its zero section.
 Then $\sF$ is a formal group over $X$.
 Consider the pull-back of this formal group over $X$ to the generic point of $X$.
-Then one gets a formal group over the field $F=K(X)$.
+Then one gets a formal group over the field $F=\kx$.
 Since $F\supset \Q$ (as $F$ is of characteristic zero), one can trivialize this formal group to a formal group of the above form (i.e. this formal group is $F$-isomorphic to the formal group $\gah F$).
-So at any rate the theory of the previous sections can be applied to the monoid $\kxg$ and one gets the following: